slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9761-5/packetizer_raw_output.md

 Either add the NACM annotations (import ietf-netconf-acm and add nacm:default-deny-write statements) to the YANG modules or update the security considerations to accurately describe the current schema behavior.

+**Severity:** Medium
+  *Basis:* The lack of NACM extensions could lead implementers to a false sense of access-control security, potentially impacting secure deployments.

+**Confidence:** High

 ---